Skip to main content

 When one is enough

-Bytebase alone is enough if the stack is database-only — no servers, no Kubernetes admin, no cloud consoles to gate.
-Common at companies on managed databases (Supabase, Neon, RDS-only, PlanetScale, Aurora-only) where there's no underlying server to SSH into.
-As the infrastructure footprint grows, PAM gets added back for the non-database surface.
+Bytebase alone is enough if the stack is database-only, with no servers, no Kubernetes admin, and no cloud consoles to gate.
+This is common at companies on managed databases such as Supabase, Neon, RDS-only, PlanetScale, or Aurora-only, where there is no underlying server to SSH into.
+As the infrastructure footprint grows, PAM tends to get added back for the non-database surface.

 PAM vendor landscape